ghh789/NeteaseMinecraftClient/README.md

 Bow animation
 Hitbox

-# Only about 300mb+!
-Installation package only about 180mb
-After Install about 300mb

 # How Install?
 If you want to install apps on iPhone/iPad.They always need a certificate to sign.If this app hasn't been signed.This app can't be open or use.